thedenisnikulin/poc_p2p_blockchain_project/README.md

 # simple blockchain

 Well, I like the idea of bitcoin and blockchain itself and find it quite smart.
 Here is a very basic proof-of-concept blockchain.
-Please mind that it is **not decentralized** as true blockchain, because I implemented it by an HTTP server, but not by peer-to-peer network.
-Maybe, I'll build it by P2P network later, but now it is what it is.
+It is based on a peer-to-peer decentralized network (at least it is going to be).
+For now it is under development stage.

+## Problems